pingcap/docs-cn/tiup/tiup-component-cluster.md

 - [clean](/tiup/tiup-component-cluster-clean.md): deletes data from the specified cluster
 - [destroy](/tiup/tiup-component-cluster-destroy.md): destroys a specified cluster
 - [audit](/tiup/tiup-component-cluster-audit.md): queries the operation audit log of a specified cluster
+- [replay](/tiup/tiup-component-cluster-replay.md): retries the specified command
-- [enable](/tiup/tiup-component-cluster-enable.md): enables a specified cluster or service to start on boot
+- [enable](/tiup/tiup-component-cluster-enable.md): enables the auto-enabling of the cluster service after a machine is restarted.
-- [disable](/tiup/tiup-component-cluster-disable.md): disables a specified cluster or service to start on boot
+- [disable](/tiup/tiup-component-cluster-disable.md): disables the auto-enabling of the cluster service after a machine is restarted.
 - [help](/tiup/tiup-component-cluster-help.md): prints the help information